-Our business, financial condition and results of operations could be adversely affected by the COVID-19 pandemic.
-The global pandemic of COVID-19, the disease caused by a novel strain of coronavirus, has created significant business disruption which could materially and adversely affect our business and operations.
-The pandemic has resulted in governments implementing numerous measures to contain COVID-19, such as travel bans and restrictions, quarantines, shelter-in-place, temporary shutdown of factories, business limitations, or total lock-down orders.
-In early 2022, the Omicron variant of COVID-19 made its presence felt in China, especially in Jilin Province, Shenzhen and Shanghai where strict lockdowns were imposed for a certain period of time.
-These containment measures are subject to change and may be further tightened.
-This pandemic has led to temporary closure of our offices in the first quarter of 2020 and April 2022, causing cancellation of physical participation in meetings, restrictions on employee travels, and a significant portion of our employees working from home, which resulted in lower work efficiency and productivity, and the disruption to our business operations and clinical trials.
+Our business may continue to be materially and adversely affected by the effects of the COVID-19 pandemic.

+The outbreaks of COVID-19, a novel strain of coronavirus, has created significant business disruption which could materially and adversely affect our business and operations.
+Beginning in 2020, outbreaks of COVID-19, resulted in the temporary closure of many corporate offices, retail stores, and manufacturing facilities across China.
+Normal economic life throughout China was sharply curtailed.
+The COVID-19 outbreaks led to temporary closure of our offices in the first quarter of 2020 and from March through May 2022, causing cancellation of in-person attendance at meetings, restrictions on employee travels, and a significant portion of our employees working from home, which resulted in lower work efficiency and productivity, and disruptions to our business operations and clinical trials.
+The operations of our suppliers were also impacted.